-Award-winning reporter Jaclyn Allen joined the 7NEWS team in January 2007 and has since covered the events that have made Colorado history -- everything from floods and fires to the Democratic National Convention to marijuana legalization.
+Emmy Award-winning reporter and anchor Jaclyn Allen joined the Denver7 team in January 2007 and has since had a front seat to Colorado history, reporting on everything from floods and fires to marijuana legalization to the stunning growth in The Centennial State.

-Before coming to Denver, Jaclyn reported at KJRH in Tulsa, Oklah.
-She started her career as a weekend anchor and reporter at KXII in Sherman, Texas.
-Working as a research assistant and associate producer at KOCO-TV in Oklahoma City while in college, Jaclyn graduated summa cum laude from the University of Oklahoma with degrees in journalism and music.
-She also studied abroad in France and speaks (pretty) fluent French.
+Before coming to Denver, Jaclyn reported and anchored in Tulsa, Oklahoma and Sherman, Texas.
+Working as a research assistant and associate producer in Oklahoma City while in college, Jaclyn graduated summa cum laude from the University of Oklahoma with degrees in journalism and music.
+She also studied abroad in France and speaks (sort of) fluent French.